Formally Verified SAT-Based AI Planning: Introduction

-Before we delve into details, we find it sensible to answer the question of why verify a SAT encoding of planning?
+\paragraph{Motivation} Before we delve into details, we find it sensible to answer the question of why to verify a SAT encoding of planning?
 The first motivation is to demonstrate the process of formally verifying a state-of-the-art planning algorithm.
 Secondly, a verified planner can be used as a reference implementation, against which unverified planners can be tested.
 Thirdly, SAT encodings of planning are particularly suited for formal verification since the process of encoding the problem into a SAT formula is not the computational bottleneck.
 This means that not much effort needs to be put into verifying different implementation optimisations.
 Also, importantly, verified SAT solving technology is continuously advancing, which means that the performance of verified planning using the verified encoding will continuously improve.
-E.g.\ the verified SAT solver by~\citeauthor{DBLP:journals/jar/BlanchetteFLW18} is slightly slower than Minisat~\cite{DBLP:conf/sat/EenS03}, and the verified unsatisfiability certificate checker GRAT~\cite{DBLP:conf/sat/Lammich17} is faster than DRAT-trim~\cite{DBLP:conf/sat/WetzlerHH14}.
+E.g.\ the verified SAT solver by~\citeauthor{DBLP:journals/jar/BlanchetteFLW18} is one to two orders of magnitude slower than Minisat~\cite{DBLP:conf/sat/EenS03}, and the verified unsatisfiability certificate checker GRAT~\cite{DBLP:conf/sat/Lammich17} is faster than DRAT-trim~\cite{DBLP:conf/sat/WetzlerHH14}.
+Lastly, the problem of increasing trustworthiness of `traditional' SAT-based planning was most recently raised by~\citeauthor{DBLP:conf/aips/ErikssonH20}~(\citeyear{DBLP:conf/aips/ErikssonH20}).
+They stated, as an open problem, certifying that an unsatisfiable SAT formula encoding a planning problem indeed shows a lower bound on the solution length.
+We address this open problem and show it is solvable with formal verification.